“The Beginning-End of Yiddish,” is poet/essayist Richard Fein’s core subject: his love for a language largely eviscerated in his lifetime.

 The very last passage of this eight-page poem includes a fragment from each of the foregoing sections.
 An impulse to summation prevails.
 This and a handful of poems might have been even stronger with a less courteous guide, less willing to explain.
 (Fein was for many years a teacher, and one can only imagine what a good one.)
 But this is a small price of admission for the riches here.

 Our stock of literature from the first-hand perspective of old age is relatively small.
 Flashes of humor shine in the spaces of death and decrepitude, as in the very funny “Assisted Living.”
 But the wonder of this volume is the capacity of Fein’s work to contain a palimpsest of encounters and a lifetime of reading and re-readings.
 He gives us the gift of a truth that must be lived to be known: that things do not happen only once but resonate in many directions through time.
-In one of his most haunting poems, Fein invents a fictional Pole, Yankev Rivlin, and gives us two diary excerpts, one from 1934, the other from 1947, a precipice in time Fein crosses and re-crosses with great courage:
+In one of his most haunting poems, Fein inhabits an imagined poet Yankev Rivlin, and gives us two poetic diary “excerpts,” one from 1934, the other from 1947, a precipice in time Fein crosses and re-crosses with great courage:

 Some tips of twigs darkly bud